-Our leverage strategy could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our stockholders.
+Our use of leverage could materially adversely affect our business, financial condition and results of operations and our ability to pay distributions to our stockholders.

-Under normal market conditions, we generally seek to borrow between eight and 12 times the amount of our equity, although at times our borrowings may be above or below this range.
-We incur this indebtedness by borrowing against a substantial portion of the market value of our Agency RMBS.
+Under normal market conditions, we generally expect our leverage ratio to be less than 12 to 1, although at times our borrowings may be above or below this level.
+We incur this indebtedness by borrowing against a substantial portion of the market value of our pass-through Agency MBS and a portion of our structured Agency MBS.
 Our total indebtedness, however, is not expressly limited by our policies and will depend on our and our prospective lenders' estimates of the stability of our portfolio's cash flow.
 As a result, there is no limit on the amount of leverage that we may incur.
-We face the risk that we might not be able to meet our debt service obligations or a lender's margin requirements from our income and, to the extent we cannot, we might be forced to liquidate some of our Agency RMBS at unfavorable prices.
-Our use of leverage could materially adversely affect our business, financial condition and results of operation and our ability to pay distribution to our stockholders.
+We face the risk that we might not be able to meet our debt service obligations or a lender's margin requirements from our income and, to the extent we cannot, we might be forced to liquidate some of our Agency MBS at unfavorable prices.
+Our use of leverage could materially adversely affect our business, financial condition and results of operation and our ability to pay distributions to our stockholders.
 For example:

-A majority of our borrowings are secured by our Agency RMBS, generally under repurchase agreements.
-A decline in the market value of the Agency RMBS used to secure these debt obligations could limit our ability to borrow or result in lenders requiring us to pledge additional collateral to secure our borrowings.
-In that situation, we could be required to sell Agency RMBS under adverse market conditions in order to obtain the additional collateral required by the lender.
-If these sales are made at prices lower than the carrying value of the Agency RMBS, we would experience losses.
+- · Our repurchase agreement borrowings are secured by our pass-through Agency MBS and may be secured by a portion of our structured Agency MBS under repurchase agreements.
+A decline in the market value of the pass-through Agency MBS or structured Agency MBS used to secure these debt obligations could limit our ability to borrow or result in lenders requiring us to pledge additional collateral to secure our borrowings.
+In that situation, we could be required to sell Agency MBS under adverse market conditions in order to obtain the additional collateral required by the lender.
+If these sales are made at prices lower than the carrying value of the Agency MBS, we would experience losses. - To the extent we are compelled to liquidate qualifying real estate assets to repay debts, our compliance with the REIT rules regarding our assets and our sources of gross income could be negatively affected, which could jeopardize our qualification as a REIT.
+Losing our REIT qualification would cause us to be subject to U.S. federal income tax (and any applicable state and local taxes) on all of our income and would decrease profitability and cash available for distributions to stockholders.